-All children, including those on the autism spectrum, benefit from clear choices.
+All children, including those with autism, benefit from clear choices.
 Try not to ask an open-ended question such as: “What activity would you like to play at recess today?”
 Instead, ask: “Would you rather play Sharks and Minnows or Capture the Flag?”
-Such clear choices allow for less processing time, fewer arguments, and a greater sense of the classroom as community.
+Such clear choices allow for less processing time, fewer arguments, and a greater sense of the classroom as a community.

 Use photos and examples of what a finished product looks like.

-As previously mentioned, students on the autism spectrum have trouble understanding anything that is not literal.
+As previously mentioned, students with autism have trouble understanding anything that is not literal.
 They also take longer to process information.
 When starting projects, the teacher may find it helpful to show students an example of a finished product.
 This provides the students with a clear image of what it is they’re working towards.

 Abrupt changes in behavior usually signify anxiety.

-Living on the autism spectrum means living with a sensory system that is constantly bombarding you with information that may or may not be accurate.
+Living with an autism spectrum disorder means living with a sensory system that is constantly bombarding you with information that may or may not be accurate.
 If you happen to notice an abrupt change in behavior in your autistic student, know that it is likely not a case of the student deciding to act naughty for attention or entertainment.
 Rather, he or she may be experiencing anxiety due to something in the environment.

 Be aware that your classroom decor may be overstimulating to a child with autism.

 Classrooms these days tend to be busy with colors and textures.
-While such decor may appear fun to you, lots of bright colors with no place for the eyes to rest could be hard on the sensory system of a student on the autism spectrum.
-Consider toning down the decor to include fewer decorations, less intense colors, and a place (perhaps towards the front of the classroom) where a child can rest his or her eyes.
-In fact, you’ll likely find a less stimulating classroom to be beneficial for all your students.
+While the decor may appear fun to you, lots of bright colors with no place for the eyes to rest could be hard on the sensory system of autistic students in the classroom.
+Consider toning down the decor to include:

 Watch over the child during free time and recess.